pinobatch/numism/docs/village.md

 Mindy's adventure begins in a park along a trail.
-The trail has three segments: from the playground to a trading post, from there to a pond beside a river with a bridge out, and from there to a strip mall with a general store and a bus stop.
+The trail has three segments: from the playground to a trading post, through the woods to a pond beside a river with a bridge out, and from there to a strip mall with a general store and a bus stop.
 Each has ten coins to find.